michael-wall/site-page-scraper/README.md

 ##  Site Page Crawler System Settings ##
 - Required for both the Site Page Crawler Widget and for the Custom Gogo Shell Command.
+  - In the case of the Site Page Crawler Widget the boolean values are set as the defaults in the GUI and the user can choose to override any of the values before clicking 'Run Site Page Crawler'.
+  - In the case of the Custom Gogo Shell Command the values from the System Settings are applied.
 - Configure the Tool: Control Panel > System Settings > Content and Data > Site Page Crawler
   - **Output Folder**: The folder that the output file should be written to.
 In Liferay PaaS this can be the Liferay service's persistent storage directory i.e. "/mnt/persistent-storage/".
   - **Object Definition ERC**: The ERC of the Liferay Objects Definition where the Site Page Crawler output is saved.
 Default is CRAWLER_OUTPUT.
 Used by the Site Page Crawler Widget only.